BigBasket/ra-components/README.md

-# About ra-components
+# About

 *Opensource components for react-admin.*

-Validating JSON in a textinput is made easy using `JsonInput`.
+- Validating JSON in a textinput is made easy using `JsonInput`.
-JSON object now looks pretty in `JsonField`.
+- JSON object now looks pretty in `JsonField`.
-Data can be trimmed using `TrimField` while displaying in datagrid etc.
+- Data can be trimmed using `TrimField` while displaying in datagrid etc.

 **Supported react-admin versions:**